There are currently no active references in this article.

 There are several variegated cultivars of E. lucida including ‘Gilt Edge’, ‘Leatherwood Cream’, and ‘Spring Glow’.
 These all have leaves with cream or creamy-yellow coloured margins and the differences are very slight indeed.
 ‘Gilt Edge’ is apparently distinguished by flattened flowers and trifoliate leaves (although this latter character is at odds with the description of the parent species, suggesting this may have resulted from some sort of mutation).

-Another point of differentiation would seem to be that one of these cultivars has white, or very pale anthers, while those of the other are dark, although there seems to be no agreement amongst nurserymen as to which is which, and the illustrations available online and in the catalogues are woefully inconsistent.
+Another point of differentiation would seem to be that one of these cultivars has white, or very pale anthers, while those of the other are dark, although there seems to be no agreement among nurserymen as to which is which, and the illustrations available online and in the catalogues are woefully inconsistent.
 Suffice to say that pink-flowered forms occur sporadically in the wild, and these exhibit the degrees of variation in their characters expected from natural populations.